 Slow Fashion: What is it?

 Ask ten people and you'll get ten answers!
-For us, it means being a part of the process from feeding the sheep to shipping the garment.
+For us, it means being a part of the process from feeding the sheep to shipping the goods.
 We spend time with our animals every day and know that they are well cared for.
 We use heritage (traditional) processes to prepare and craft our goods.

-We do everything except the shearing of the sheep.
+We do everything except the shearing of the sheep:

 - Skirting - removing the soiled fiber and obvious dirt and vegetable matter from the fleece